 After the surgery begins, the user receives updates at key points of the process such as entering the surgery, exiting the surgery, and recovering in room.
 By providing updates, the support system does not have to feel confined to the waiting room.
 I prototyped the animations using Framer.

 Information cards with rich illustrations so you know exactly where to get the information you need.

-Expanding each card gives deep detail to ease anxiety from the information gap that often occurs in the health care system.
+Card Details can be expanded to give deep detail easing anxiety from the information gap that often occurs in the health care system.